KaunilD/feature_monocular_slam/README.md

 # feature_monocular_slam
-Feature based SLAM on 3D RGB images.
+Feature based Monocular SLAM on RGB images.

 //Path to a program.